Layer and text styles

 To rename a style category, right-click the category you want to rename and select the respective command on the displayed menu.

-Style categories and styles appear in the A-Z order in the Library panel.
+Style categories and styles appear in the A-Z order in the left panel.

 To unfold/fold the content of all style categories, right-click anywhere over the category list and select Expand All/Collapse All on the displayed menu.